-Patients commented positively that staff were caring, approachable and courteous We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were calm, reassuring and professional.
+We saw that staff treated patients respectfully and were friendly towards patients at the reception desk and over the telephone.
+Some patients commented they travelled from afar to visit this practice.